kfitz/presentations.kfitz.info/dlf24.md

 ![Open Book Publishers logo](images/obp.png)<!-- .element height="75%" width="75%" -->

 Note: "platinum" or "diamond" open-access publishers such as the Open Library of the Humanities, or Open Book Publishers.
-These platforms are working to develop new values-aligned business models for publishing that neither involve restricting access to published texts to individuals or libraries that can pay for them, nor restricting the ability to publish to those with who can cover publishing costs.
+These platforms are working to develop new values-aligned business models for publishing that neither involve restricting reading access to individuals or libraries that can pay, nor restricting publishing access to those who can cover author-side costs.
 They instead ask those institutions that can afford to contribute to their ongoing support to do so, thus keeping the platform open for everyone.
-They appeal to our shared commitments, and they rely on our investment to sustain their work -- and for that reason they remain accountable to us.
+They appeal to our shared values, and they rely on our investment to sustain their work -- and for that reason they remain accountable to us.

 ## community-led infrastructure